 Terms of Reference and Rules of Procedure

+Reference: IHO Circular Letter N° nn/2018, dated dd mm 2018

 TERMS OF REFERENCE

+Implement the IHO Capacity Building Strategy and promote the Capacity Building and Training initiatives identified by the Regional Hydrographic Commissions.

 Continuously assess the hydrographic surveying, nautical charting and hydrographic information status in nations and regions where hydrography is developing, using an adequate and agreed methodology.
-This includes developing and keeping up to date IHO publication "S-55 - Status of Hydrographic Surveying and Nautical Charting Worldwide".
+This includes developing and keeping up to date IHO publication "C-55 - Status of Hydrographic Surveying and Nautical Charting Worldwide".

-Co-operate with the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established) in the establishment and maintenance of close relationships with national agencies and international organizations, which may provide funding or other support to technical assistance projects, and study the procedures to access the funds for Technical Assistance available from such organizations.
+Cooperate with the IHO Secretariat in the establishment and maintenance of close relationships with national agencies and international organizations, which may provide funding or other support to technical assistance projects, and study the procedures to access the funds for Technical Assistance available from such organizations.

-Co-operate with the Regional Hydrographic Commissions in the creation of Study Teams or Action Groups to carry out assessment studies in the areas identified by the IHO Work Programme.

-Support the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established) in the close and continuous monitoring of proposals resulting from any assessments undertaken by Study Teams or Action Groups, and also promote the sharing of experience and knowledge gained in this field.
+Support the Secretariat in the close and continuous monitoring of proposals resulting from any assessments undertaken by Study Teams or Action Groups, and also promote the sharing of experience and knowledge gained in this field.

-Cooperate with the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established) in the provision of advice to all maritime nations requesting support to develop hydrographic capabilities, as a result of the implementation of Regulation 9 of Chapter V, SOLAS
+Cooperate with the Secretariat in the provision of advice to all maritime nations requesting support to develop hydrographic capabilities, as a result of the implementation of SOLAS Chapter V Regulation 9.

-Provide direct support to the International Hydrographic Bureau (“the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established) in drafting and keeping Work Programme 2 "Capacity Building" up to date.
+Liaise with the Secretariat in drafting and keeping the relevant elements and tasks of Work Programme 3 up to date.

-Review the development of IHO Work Programme 2 and facilitate the maintenance of the IHO Publication/Data Base "S-55".
+Review the development of the relevant elements and tasks of the IHO Work Programme 3 and maintain publications related to the objectives of the Sub-Committee ".

-Liaise and maintain contact with relevant IHO and other bodies such as the IAB, to ensure that the IHO work activities are coordinated.
+Liaise and maintain contact with relevant IHO bodies and other international and regional organizations, to ensure that the IHO Capacity Building activities are coordinated.

-These Terms of Reference can be amended in accordance with Technical Resolution T1.
-(To be replaced by Article 6 of the General Regulations when the revised IHO Convention enters into force).
+These Terms of Reference can be amended in accordance with Article 6 of the General Regulations.

 RULES OF PROCEDURE

 Membership of the Sub-Committee is open to all Member States of the IHO.
-The Sub-Committee shall comprise IHO Member States representatives, preferably Heads of National Hydrographic Authorities.
+The Sub-Committee shall comprise IHO Member States representatives.
 The appointed members should ideally cover all RHCs, and provide broad experience and varied backgrounds.
 The Sub-Committee may invite observers to participate in the activities of the Sub-Committee.

-The Chair and Vice-Chair shall be a representative of a Member State and shall be determined by vote of the Member States participating in the Sub-Committee at the first meeting after each ordinary session of the International Hydrographic Conference (“International Hydrographic Conference” to be replaced by “Assembly” when the Assembly is established).
-The Sub-Committee shall have a Secretary, nominated by the Directing Committee of the International Hydrographic Bureau (“the Directing Committee of the International Hydrographic Bureau” to be replaced by “the Secretariat” when the Secretariat is established).
+The Chair and Vice-Chair shall be a representative of a Member State and shall be determined by vote of the Member States participating in the Sub-Committee at the first meeting after each ordinary session of the IHO Assembly.
+The Sub-Committee shall have a Secretary, nominated by the IHO Secretariat.

-The Chair shall have a seat in the IRCC and shall report on the activities of the Sub-Committee to the IRCC Chair for further report to each ordinary session of the International Hydrographic Conference (“each ordinary session of the International Hydrographic Conference” to be replaced by “each ordinary session of the Assembly through the Council” when the Council and Assembly are established).
+The Chair shall have a seat in the IRCC and shall report on the activities of the Sub-Committee to the IRCC Chair for further report to each ordinary session of the Assembly through the Council.